PrefectHQ/prefect/docs/concepts/deployments.md

 - **`path`**: the _path_ can generally be interpreted as the runtime working directory for the flow.
 For example, if a deployment references a workflow defined within a Docker image, the `path` will be the absolute path to the parent directory where that workflow will run anytime the deployment is triggered.
 This interpretation is more subtle in the case of flows defined in remote filesystems.
 - **`entrypoint`**: the _entrypoint_ of a deployment is a relative reference to a function decorated as a flow that exists on some filesystem.
 It is always specified relative to the `path`.
 Entrypoints use Python's standard path-to-object syntax (e.g., `path/to/file.py:function_name` or simply `path:object`).

-As one should expect, the entrypoint should reference the same flow as the flow ID.
+The entrypoint must reference the same flow as the flow ID.

-Note that Prefect assumes that deployments reference flows defined _within Python files_.
+Note that Prefect requires that deployments reference flows defined _within Python files_.
-This implies that flows defined within interactive REPLs or notebooks are not currently candidates for Prefect deployments.
-They are still valid flows that will be monitored by the API anytime they are run, but you must bear the responsibility for triggering them.
+Flows defined within interactive REPLs or notebooks cannot currently be deployed as such.
+They are still valid flows that will be monitored by the API and observable in the UI whenever they are run, but Prefect cannot trigger them.

 !!! info "Deployments do not contain code definitions"
     Deployment metadata references code that exists in potentially diverse locations within your environment; this separation of concerns means that your flow code stays within your storage and execution infrastructure and never lives on the Prefect server or database.